NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Instinctive Strike.md

 **Prerequisites** Acute Scent or scent
 * * *
 You trust your instincts and your sense of smell, using all your senses to pinpoint your opponent's location.
-When you make a melee Strike against an opponent you're detecting using scent, ignore any flat check required due to the target being [[Conditions/Concealed|Concealed]] or [[Conditions/Hidden|Hidden]].
+When you make a melee Strike against an opponent you're detecting using scent, ignore any flat check required due to the target being [[3-Rules/Conditions/Concealed|Concealed]] or [[Hidden|Hidden]].

 *Source: Pathfinder Player Core 2*
 *ORC*